Pacifism: Asia

-Other examples from this period include the 1986 People Power Revolution in the Philippines led by Corazon Aquino and the 1989 Tiananmen Square protests, with the broadly publicized "Tank Man" incident as its indelible image.
+Other examples from this period include the 1986 People Power Revolution in the Philippines led by Corazon Aquino.
+Worldwide attention focused on China where the 1989 Tiananmen Square protests, with the broadly publicized "Tank Man" incident as its indelible image.

+Latin America

 On 1 December 1948, President José Figueres Ferrer of Costa Rica abolished the Costa Rican military.
 In 1949, the abolition of the military was introduced in Article 12 of the Costa Rican constitution.
 The budget previously dedicated to the military is now dedicated to providing healthcare services and education.

+Theorists

-Within the halls of academe, several philosophers endeavored to demonstrate that the theoretical principles underlying secular pacifism could be successfully applied in order to resolve several unique forms of international conflict which emerged as the 20th century came to a close.
+Several academic philosophers endeavored to demonstrate that the theoretical principles underlying secular pacifism could be successfully applied in order to resolve several unique forms of international conflict which emerged as the 20th century came to a close.
 Included in this group is Robert L. Holmes, who illustrates that four principles of "moral personalism" can be utilized within the context of both nuclear war and terrorism in order to promote an ethically viable outcome.
 He further argues that waging war in the modern era is unjustifiable when considered in its totality and that by transcending the particular perceptions of injustice in a conflict it is possible to be a "pragmatic pacifist".